Invariant Gaussian fields on homogeneous spaces: explicit constructions and mean nodal volume: Invariant fields on homogeneous spaces: general theory and decomposition theorems

-A \emph{circularly symmetric Gaussian variable} is a complex-valued random variable whose real and imaginary parts are independent, identically distributed real Gaussian variables.
-A \emph{circularly symmetric complex Gaussian field on $X$} is a Gaussian random field $Z$ on $X$ with values in the vector space $\C$, with the additional requirement that $(x,y) \mapsto \mathbb{E}\left[ Z(x) Z(y) \right]$ be identically zero.
-Note that while this imposes that $Z(x)$ be circularly symmetric for all $x$, this does not necessitate that $\mathfrak{Re}(Z)(x)$ and $\mathfrak{Im}(Z)(y)$ be uncorrelated if $x$ is not equal to $y$. \\
+A \emph{circularly symmetric Gaussian variable in $\mathbb{C}$} is a complex-valued random variable whose real and imaginary parts are independent and identically distributed (real) Gaussian variables.
+A \emph{circularly symmetric complex Gaussian field on $X$} is a Gaussian centered random field $Z$ on~$X$ with values in the vector space $\mathbb{C}$, with the additional requirement that $(x,y) \mapsto \mathbb{E}\left[ Z(x) Z(y) \right]$ be identically zero: this condition imposes that $Z(x)$ be circularly symmetric for all $x$, but does not necessitate that $\mathfrak{Re}(Z)(x)$ and $\mathfrak{Im}(Z)(y)$ be uncorrelated if $x$ is not equal to $y$.